During the COVID-19 pandemic people are traveling less, but that’s not the whole story

 For drivers still on the road, the risk of an accident is about the same as last year at the same time.
 But some driving habits have changed:

 - Phone usage while driving is down

 - Weekend and weekday driving behavior is now largely the same where previously there was a significant difference between weekday and weekend driving behavior.

-These behavior changes are even more evident on popular roads, like freeways.
-In our post-webinar report, we have detailed illustrations of these behavior changes, as well as additional insights into how people are driving during this time.
+This driver behavior change is even more evident on popular roads, like freeways.
+Our post-webinar report features detailed illustrations of these behavior changes and additional insights into how people are driving during the pandemic.

-There are still many unknowns about how driving trends will continue to change, as well as when, and to what extent, they will return to “normal.”
-As of the date of this blog post, our data are starting to show an uptick in total miles driven countrywide, among other changing trends.
-Stay tuned for additional data reports and blog posts as we continue to monitor these driving changes and look at how the US starts its return to a new ‘normal’.
+There remains uncertainty about how driving habits will continue to change and when they’ll return to “normal.”
+As of the end of April, our data shows an uptick in total numbers driven country wide, among other new trends.
+Stay tuned for additional data reports and blog posts as we monitor changing driving habits and examine how travel in the US evolves.

-In the meantime, check out our first COVID-19 data report here to learn more about the data reviewed in this article.
+In the meantime, check out our COVID-19 webinar to learn more about the data reviewed in this article.
 And please reach out if you have specific needs to help make data-driven decisions for your business, we’d love to hear from you.